 The Expedia Media Solution study found that the Generation X (those born between 1965-1980) and the Millennials traveled the most in 2017 (both business & private).

-Expedia says Millennials and Generation X desire relaxation, such as the beach or spa time, more than anything else.
-What Millennials, Generation X and Generation Z share in common is the need for convenience when it comes to booking everything in one place.
+Expedia says Millennials and Generation X desire relaxation, such as time at the beach or in a spa, more than anything else.
+What Millennials, Generation X, and Generation Z share in common is the need for convenience when it comes to booking everything in one place.

-Since they are more family-focused (vs Millennials) they will welcome golf holiday packages that satisfy his family needs.
+Since they are more family-focused (vs Millennials), they will welcome golf holiday packages that satisfy their family’s needs.

-This is why I think the unlimited golf offer like Tee Times Agency‘s offer has a high relevancy.
+This is why I think the unlimited golf offer, like Tee Times Agency‘s offer, has a high relevance.